-The Advanced Automotive Service Technology (Toyota T-TEN) program is specific to Toyota/Lexus products using Toyota/Lexus automotive vehicles, trainers, parts, tools and curriculum materials.
+The Advanced Automotive Service Technology (Toyota TTEN) program is specific to Toyota/Lexus products using Toyota/Lexus automotive vehicles, trainers, parts, tools and curriculum materials.
 Instruction includes practical classroom applications and an internship experience at a Toyota/Lexus dealership under the supervision of a Certified Toyota/Lexus Technician and the Program Teacher-Coordinator.
-Instruction also coincides with the eight (8) areas of professional technician certification recognized by the ASE Education Foundation.
-Today’s technicians must possess advanced skills in math, communications, electronics and the ability to diagnose complex problems.
+Instruction also coincides with the eight (8) areas of professional technician certification recognized by the National Institute of Automotive Service Excellence (ASE).

 Instruction coincides with the eight (8) areas recognized by the Institute of Automotive Service Excellence (ASE) for professional technician certification, and provides for eight areas of specialization in Engine Repair, Automatic Transmission/Transaxle, Manual Drive Train and Axles, Suspension and Steering, Brakes, Electrical Systems, Heating and Air Conditioning, and Engine Performance.
 Students are encouraged to participate in the ASE Certification testing program during their training.

 Avionics Systems Technician

 Avionics Systems Technicians are specialists who repair and maintain a plane’s